Restream/reindexer/fulltext.md

-# Full text search with Reindexer
+# Full-text search with Reindexer

 Reindexer has builtin full text search engine.
 This document describes usage of full text search.